You want smart political talk without the meltdowns?

 What's this Friday?

-I think it's horrifying it's maddening the blatant injustice, the hypocrisy I can't stand it.
+The blatant injustice, the hypocrisy, I can't stand it.

-However, I believe that our country getting back on track has to be that priority putting someone in the White House who has conservative principles who will put in some policies that will help us get in going in the right direction is just of the utmost importance.
+Putting someone in the White House who has conservative principles, who will put in some policies that will help us getting going in the right direction is just of the utmost importance.

-And while we can support Trump and all of that what is going on with his legal issues and continually pointing out the injustice and the hypocrisy, I just wish that he would step aside so that we can focus on the things that we need to to get our country back on track, like the debt, like the economy, like our military.
+And while we can support Trump and all of what is going on with his legal issues and continually pointing out the injustice and the hypocrisy, I just wish that he would step aside so that we can focus on the things that we need to to get our country back on track, like the debt, like the economy, like our military.

 And I'm not saying don't support him.

-I'm saying if you stepped aside, we'd be able to um support these candidates, these these good candidates, and get them through the primaries and hopefully and I do believe that if someone would emerge that could then defeat whoever the Dems put up there, whether it's Biden or somebody else.
+And hopefully, and I do believe that if someone would emerge that could then defeat whoever the Dems put up there, whether it's Biden or somebody else.

-Because my concern is too many people will stay home and that Trump is so divisive and that he even if he does make it through all of this, it'd just be better for our country to be able to put that on a shelf and let's focus on the things that we have to do to make our country great again.
+Because my concern is too many people will stay home and that Trump is so divisive and that he, even if he does make it through all of this, it'd just be better for our country to be able to put that on a shelf and let's focus on the things that we have to do to make our country great again.

 Do you think they're treating Donald Trump unfairly?